rajibkumarsahoo/Text-editor/README.md

 between q and the CTRL.
 Now we will try and simplify the main() with the rk_editor() and k_p_e() functions for low-level keypress reading and mapping keypress to editor operations respectively.
 Lastly we clear the screen to provide editor's user interface after each keypress.This is achieved by r_e_s() function.
 ANSI escape code sequence instrusts the terminal to clear its screen.

+Post putting the terminal into raw mode we create a datatype for storing a row of text in our editor, store multiple lines, enable vertical and horizontal scrolling, improve tabs and cursor operations, page up and down operations and finally establishing a status bar before moving onto text-editing features.
+Then we enable text editing features like inserting ordinary characters, preventing insertion of special characters, enabling backspacing and ENTER operations.
+Then we enabled functions like quit confirmation, string search, search and replace string operations.